Nonresonant Casimir-Polder repulsion with a monolayer topological insulator: Summary and conclusion

 \section{Summary and conclusion}

 In this paper, we derived the nonresonant Casimir-Polder energy of a two-level atomic system in a metastable, circularly polarized state near a Chern insulator by using Lifshitz rarefaction, which agrees with the formula obtained in Ref.~\cite{lu2025} using quantum mechanical perturbation theory.
-We also investigated the effect of frequency dispersion of the conductivity tensor on the nonresonant Casimir-Polder force behavior in the far-field region, for a metastable atomic state $m_J = 2$ polarized 5s5p $^3P_2$ of Strontium-88 placed near stanene in a quantum anomalous Hall phase with Chern number $C = -2$ in the dissipationless limit.
-For this configuration, the nonresonant Casimir-Polder force can become repulsive within a certain range in the far-field region.
-By studying the force behavior for the three cases $\lambda_H = -3\lambda_{SO}/2$, $\lambda_H = -5\lambda_{SO}/2$, and $\lambda_H = -7\lambda_{SO}/2$ (where $\lambda_H$ is a photoinduced mass-like term, and $\lambda_{SO}$ is the spin-orbit interaction strength of stanene), we found the following results: \begin{itemize} \item Frequency dispersion results in a downward shift of the nonresonant Casimir-Polder force relative to the nondispersive approximation. \item The downward shift is greater for larger values of the dimensionless electric dipole transition frequency $W = \hbar \omega_{10}(|\Delta_{1}^{1}|^{-1} + |\Delta_{-1}^{1}|^{-1} + |\Delta_{1}^{-1}|^{-1} + |\Delta_{-1}^{-1}|^{-1})$ (where $\Delta_s^\eta$ is the Dirac mass at the $K_\eta$ point for valley index $\eta$ and spin polarization $s$, and $\omega_{10}$ is the electric dipole transition frequency of the two-level atomic system). \item Frequency dispersion causes the range over which the force is repulsive to be slightly smaller than that predicted by a nondispersive approximation. \item The nondispersive approximation is valid for the cases $\lambda_H = -5\lambda_{SO}/2$ and $\lambda_H = -7\lambda_{SO}/2$, but not valid for $\lambda_H = -3\lambda_{SO}/2$, as the dispersive force behavior turns out to be attractive in the entirety of the far-field region. \end{itemize} In conclusion, we have found that it is possible to engineer a repulsive nonresonant Casimir-Polder force in the far-field region on a right-circularly polarized metastable state of a two-level atomic system, if it is within a certain separation range from a monolayer topological insulator inhabiting an anomalous quantum Hall state with a negative Chern number, and $\lambda_H$ is sufficiently negative and $W$ is sufficiently small.
+We also investigated the effect of frequency dispersion of the conductivity tensor on the nonresonant Casimir-Polder force behavior in the far-field region, for a two-level atomic system prepared in a metastable polarized state placed near stanene in a quantum anomalous Hall phase with Chern number $C = -2$ in the dissipationless limit.
+For the two-level atomic system, we have considered the \bing{right-circularly polarized} electric dipole transition between the $m_J = - 2$ polarized 5s5p $^3P_2$ state and the $m_J = - 1$ polarized 5s6s $^3S_1$ state of Strontium-88.
+By studying the force behavior for the three cases $\lambda_H = -3\lambda_{SO}/2$, $\lambda_H = -5\lambda_{SO}/2$, and $\lambda_H = -7\lambda_{SO}/2$ (where $\lambda_H$ is a photoinduced mass-like term, and $\lambda_{SO}$ is the spin-orbit interaction strength of stanene), we found the following results: \begin{itemize} \item The nonresonant Casimir-Polder force can become repulsive within a certain range in the far-field region. \item Frequency dispersion results in a downward shift of the nonresonant Casimir-Polder force relative to the nondispersive approximation. \item The downward shift is greater for larger values of the dimensionless electric dipole transition frequency $W = \hbar \omega_{10}(|\Delta_{1}^{1}|^{-1} + |\Delta_{-1}^{1}|^{-1} + |\Delta_{1}^{-1}|^{-1} + |\Delta_{-1}^{-1}|^{-1})$ (where $\Delta_s^\eta$ is the Dirac mass at the $K_\eta$ point for valley index $\eta$ and spin polarization $s$, and $\omega_{10}$ is the electric dipole transition frequency of the two-level atomic system). \item Frequency dispersion causes the range over which the force is repulsive to be slightly smaller than that predicted by a nondispersive approximation. \item The nondispersive approximation is valid for the cases $\lambda_H = -5\lambda_{SO}/2$ and $\lambda_H = -7\lambda_{SO}/2$, but not valid for $\lambda_H = -3\lambda_{SO}/2$, as the dispersive force behavior turns out to be attractive in the entirety of the far-field region. \end{itemize} In conclusion, we have found that it is possible to engineer a repulsive nonresonant Casimir-Polder force in the far-field region on a metastable polarized state of a two-level atomic system \bing{with a right-circularly polarized electric dipole transition}, if it is within a certain separation range from a monolayer topological insulator inhabiting an anomalous quantum Hall state with a negative Chern number, and $\lambda_H$ is sufficiently negative and $W$ is sufficiently small. \bing{Our investigation can be relevant to the search for materials that reduce atom-surface stiction, and also suggests a potential method of determining the Chern number of a given topological material via a Casimir-Polder force measurement in the far-field region.}